 Between Corruption, Massacres and Forced Disappearances

-Since its very beginning, the administration of the Mexican president Enrique Peña Nieto was marked by impunity in various corruption scandals and cases with human rights violations.
+Since its very beginning, the administration of the former Mexican president Enrique Peña Nieto was marked by impunity in various corruption scandals and cases with human rights violations.
 As the examples show, three of the most striking crimes in the six-year presidential term (2012-2018) have been perpetrated or discovered in the second half of the 2014.

-One of those involves the president Peña Nieto and his wife Angélica Rivera, and is publicly known as the White House scandal (in Spanish: el escándalo de la Casa Blanca).
+One of those involves the former president Peña Nieto and his ex-wife Angélica Rivera, and is publicly known as the White House scandal (in Spanish: el escándalo de la Casa Blanca).
 In November 2014, a journalistic investigation discovered that the couple was living in a 7-million-dollar mansion, registered in the name of one of the companies of the Grupo Higa, which belongs to Juan Armando Hinojosa Cantú, a construction industry businessman who received several multimillion public procurement contracts from Peña Nieto’s administration since the time Peña Nieto was a governor of the State of Mexico (2005-2011) and subsequently during his presidency.

 To halt the public dissatisfaction around this scandal, Peña Nieto put one of his subordinates, Virgilio Andrade, to oversee the investigation.
 After several months Andrade concluded that there was no misconduct whatsoever in the White House case.
 On the contrary, the group of journalists that discovered the scandal, led by Carmen Aristegui and David Lizárraga got fired from MVS noticias, the broadcaster they worked for, and effectively got removed from the Mexican radio.

-Shortly before, in September, other journalists acquired testimonies showing that what the Mexican Army had reported as a combat between soldiers and kidnappers in June of 2014 in Tlatlaya, turned out to be an execution of 15 people who had already surrendered themselves to the army, as it was also confirmed later by the National Commission of Human Rights.
+Before, in September, other journalists acquired testimonies showing that what the Mexican Army had reported as a combat between soldiers and kidnappers in June of 2014 in Tlatlaya, turned out to be an execution of 15 people who had already surrendered themselves to the army, as it was also confirmed later by the National Commission of Human Rights.
 Tlatlaya is located an hour and a half from Mexico City, and a total of 22 persons were killed in the fight, all of them belonging to a criminal group.

 The third case provoked the largest outcry both in Mexico and abroad.
 It is publicly known as Ayotzinapa, which is the name of the rural teacher training college where the victims were studying.
 In the city of Iguala, south of Mexico, on the night of 26 and 27 of September 2014, a group of students were attacked by criminals and local policemen.
 This operation was monitored and protected by state and federal police forces, as well as the Mexican Army.
 6 people were killed on the spot and 43 students remain missing ever since.